Since 2017

 Step 25

-26. If desired, I add a small piece of hot pepper for kick.
-I cook the mastava for another 10 minutes — long enough for the rice to soften but not turn to porridge.
+26. If desired, you can add hot pepper.
+I cook the mastava for another 10 minutes – this is exactly the time the rice needs to swell and cook through.

 Step 26